HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 ransomware cyberattack

-Ransomware is a typical phishing attack, which is an encrypting malware that encrypts essential company files and holds them for ransom.
+Ransomware is a typical phishing attack, an encrypting malware that encrypts essential company files and holds them for ransom.
 Ransoms typically range from hundreds to thousands of dollars.
 Cybercriminals made over $1 billion last year from businesses attacked by ransomware.

-Please follow the best practices as outlined above to ensure you do your part to keep ransomware off the company network.
+Please follow the best practices outlined above to ensure you do your part to keep ransomware off the company network.
 Failure to do so could result in significant downtime and monetary cost to the business, and we all need to be vigilant in stopping these attacks.

 1. Ben Walker – Founder & CEO of Transcription Outsourcing, LLC